linkja/linkja-salt-engine/README.md

 You can run the executable JAR file using the standard Java command:
 `java -jar SaltEngine-1.0-jar-with-dependencies.jar `

 The program has two modes that can be invoked - the primary one (enabled with `--generateProject`) will create a set of salt files for multiple sites in a project.
-This is assumed to be done by the project manager.
 The second mode allows you to add one or more sites to an existing project (enabled with `--addSites`).
-Because the project manager must be blinded to the different salts that are generated for the project, this step must be done by a site that had already received an encrypted salt file.

 ### Generate Project
 Usage: `java -jar SaltEngine.jar --generateProject`